surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ## Questions?

-Feel free to visit the Surge Synth Slack at https://join.slack.com/t/surgesynth/shared_invite/enQtNTE4OTg0MTU2NDY5LTE4MmNjOTBhMjU5ZjEwNGU5MjExODNhZGM0YjQxM2JiYTI5NDE5NGZkZjYxZTkzODdiNTM0ODc1ZmNhYzQ3NTU if you have questions about Surge, how to help in developing it further or if you come across any bugs or other issues.
+Feel free to visit the Surge Synth Slack at https://join.slack.com/t/surgesynth/shared_invite/enQtNTE4OTg0MTU2NDY5LTE4MmNjOTBhMjU5ZjEwNGU5MjExODNhZGM0YjQxM2JiYTI5NDE5NGZkZjYxZTkzODdiNTM0ODc1ZmNhYzQ3NTU if you have questions about Surge, want to help in developing it further or if you come across any bugs or other issues.